 A donor-advised fund allows donors to establish and fund an account for philanthropic giving by making irrevocable, tax-deductible contributions to a third-party charitable sponsor.
 Donors retain advisory privileges and may recommend grants from those funds to other charitable organizations.

-Over the last five years, donor-advised fund accounts have quadrupled in size.
+Over the last several years, donor-advised fund accounts have quadrupled in size.
 In 2015, approximately 272,781 donor-advised fund accounts existed, and by 2019, the number grew to 873,223.
-In 2022, there were over 1.2 million donor-advised fund accounts in the U.S. This explosive growth is primarily due to the many tax benefits and many generous Americans' response to social and fiscal events that have unfolded over the last five years.
+In 2022, there were over 1.2 million donor-advised fund accounts in the U.S. This explosive growth is primarily due to the many tax benefits and generous Americans' response to social and fiscal events that have unfolded over the last five years.

 Donor-advised funds serve many different charitable organizations ranging across educational, religious, scientific, and artistic fields, as well as poverty relief or other pressing needs within communities.
 You can donate many different types of assets to donor-advised funds, but in this article, we will stick to illustrating the gifting of highly-appreciated securities.